jsbien/tmp/README.md

 specification_of_phase_1.md
 specification_of_phase_2.md

-Pther phases will be described later.
+Other phases will be described later.